 A preseason coaches' vote — cast before a single game was played — determined which Nassau County teams could and could not make the 2026 girls lacrosse postseason.
-The published standings and Newsday's own statistical leaderboards now show the bracket excluded the county's #1 scorer, three of its top-10 scorers, more than a third of its elite goalkeepers, and seven teams with winning records.
+The published standings and Newsday's own statistical leaderboards now show the bracket excluded the school of the county's #1 scorer, the team with the most top-10 scoring talent in Nassau, and seven teams with winning records.
 The system is not failing.
 It is doing exactly what it was built to do.

 Section VIII Athletics governs public-school sports in Nassau County, New York — fifty-one schools, four classifications, and a structure of four conferences whose composition is set every February by a vote among coaches.
 That preseason vote does not just assign opponents.
 In Section VIII's published playoff design, the vote determines which conferences are guaranteed playoff seats, which compete for "filler" seats, and which are effectively eliminated before March.